Table of Contents

 We love to think that we have full control over the events that we’re experiencing.
 Well, it’s only partially true.
 Because even if we are not one hundred per cent in control over the situation we’re in, we still have full control over how we respond to it.
 You can be reactive or proactive.
 You have a choice.
 Always.

 Life doesn’t always go according to plan.
 Sometimes, no matter how hard you try your plans just don’t work out.
-And when it happens you have a choice; you can let your emotions to control you and distract you from what needs to be done or you can focus on your actions and take advantage of less-than-perfect circumstances.
+And when it happens you have a choice; you can let your emotions control you and distract you from what needs to be done or you can focus on your actions and take advantage of less-than-perfect circumstances.
 If you choose the first option, it’s almost certain that you will only make things worse.
-But if you choose the second option, you will not only regain your mental clarity but also you will be able to turn negative into positive.
+But if you choose the second option, you will not only regain your mental clarity but also will turn negative into positive.

 The moral is, even if you cannot fully control the situation you can always control how you respond to it.
 So instead of emotionally reacting, take a deep breath and look for ways to control the outcome.
 Focus on what you can control to maximize your chances for success.